colelawrence/decipad/README.md

 ```

 (The `nx serve backend` runs everything you should need in the backend for you: database, queues and respective lambdas, graphQL server, HTTP lambdas and websockets).

+Then, you can then head out to your local GraphQL playground ([http://localhost:3000/graphql](http://localhost:3000/graphql)) and test your endpoint manually.

 ### Adding tests